Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Introduction

 Focusing on symmetry-protected topological order, perhaps the most prominent feature that is accessible in the bulk of the system is the so-called string order~\cite{derNijs89,Pollmann12,Schuch21}.
 It refers to the existence of sequences of bounded operators with arbitrarily large support (e.g., strings of spins) whose expectation values remain nonzero in the limit of infinite support.
 String order was shown not to survive an increase in the temperature~\cite{Roberts2017Symmetry}, and most results pertaining to its fate when the system is not kept in equilibrium~\cite{Tsomokos2009Topological,Rahmani2010Exact,Halasz2013Topological,Mazza2014Out,Wang2015Topological,CalvaneseStrinati2016Destruction,Zeng2016Thermalization,Rademaker2019Quenching,Roberts2017Symmetry} seem to point at its melting.

 This comes of no surprise for the physical community that has been working on relaxation in nonequilibrium systems.
-Specifically, there has been a lot of progress in predicting the behaviour of local observables in integrable and generic systems composed of a macroscopic number of degrees of freedom~ \cite{Polkovnikov2011Colloquium,Eisert2015Quantum,Gogolin2016Equilibration,Calabrese2016Quantum,Essler2016Quench,Cazalilla2016Quantum,Caux2016,Vidmar2016Generalized}.
+Specifically, there has been a lot of progress in predicting the behaviour of local observables in integrable and generic systems composed of a macroscopic number of degrees of freedom~\cite{Polkovnikov2011Colloquium,Eisert2015Quantum,Gogolin2016Equilibration,Calabrese2016Quantum,Essler2016Quench,Cazalilla2016Quantum,Caux2016,Vidmar2016Generalized}.
 It is now well accepted that, in an isolated many-body system, local relaxation occurs: finite regions of the full system relax because the rest of the system acts as an effective bath for them.
 At late times, local observables can be effectively described by statistical ensembles incorporating conservation laws with certain locality properties~\cite{Ilievski2015Complete,Ilievski2016Quasilocal}, the simplest example being a conserved operator with a local density.
 In the end the effective stationary state can be thought of as a thermal state of an effective Hamiltonian.
 Since Ref.~\cite{Roberts2017Symmetry} ruled out string order at finite temperature, there is little if any hope to keep string order out of equilibrium.

 In this work we reconsider symmetry-protected topological order from the perspective of local relaxation after a global quench in a quantum spin chain.
 We show that string order does not always melt down and explain a mechanism behind its persistence.
-We study the corresponding exotic nonequilibrium states emerging at late times.
-Embracing Occam's razor for the description of such novel states of matter forces us to a fundamental change of view.
-We question the meaning of locality in a quantum spin chain and build on the traditional representation of local observables; we reformulate the theory in order for it to become consistent with the recent hints pointing at the emergence of symmetry-protected topological order after global quantum quenches~\cite{Fagotti2022Global}.
+We then study the corresponding exotic nonequilibrium states emerging at late times.
+Without aiming at mathematical rigour, we provide an informal review of the meaning of locality in a quantum spin chain and discuss how to expand the conventional representation of local observables so as to become consistent with the recent hints pointing at the emergence of symmetry-protected topological order after global quantum quenches~\cite{Fagotti2022Global}.